 When you use a word like trained, you’ve put yourself in the unenviable position of having to act as though you already know ALL THE THINGS and that can make for a lot of pressure on yourself and a very strange (and unequal) parenting partner relationship.

-• Pregnant Mommas have a 9-month head start when it comes to the actual parenting.
+• Pregnant folks have a 9-month head start when it comes to the actual parenting.

-Many non-pregnant parents (if they’re honest with themselves) will report that the baby remains a theoretical idea until the baby is actually out of the Momma’s belly and in the world.
-So, while new Mommas hit the ground running following the birth of their baby, at least from a (“I’ve been consciously aware almost every second of every day for close to a year that a baby is coming”) mental state, many new Dads and partner parents are like, “Whoa!
+Many non-pregnant parents (if they’re honest with themselves) will report that the baby remains a theoretical idea until the baby is actually out of the pregnant person’s belly and in the world.
+So, while birthing parents hit the ground running following the birth of their baby, at least from a mental state –“I’ve been consciously aware almost every second of every day for close to a year that a baby is coming” – many new Dads and partner parents are like, “Whoa!
 There really WAS a baby inside of you this whole time!”
-And they don’t feel like they become a parent until the exact same moment of the baby’s birth.
+And they don’t feel like they’ve become a parent until the exact moment of the baby’s birth.

 • Not being physically pregnant can put Dads and partner parents at a disadvantage in some ways.